Prospective Graduate Students

 The Corcoran Department of History graduate program at the University of Virginia offers a terminal M.A. degree in addition to the combined M.A.-Ph.D sequence.
 Students pursuing a J.D. in the Law School are also able to apply to receive an M.A. in Legal History, through our joint degree program with the Law School.
 We also encourage the terminal M.A. degree program to serving military officers who need an M.A. but not a Ph.D. in order to teach at the service academies.
 However, in no case is UVA financial aid available to students seeking a terminal M.A.

 Students cannot enter the program on a part-time basis.
 Classes are offered only on-site at the university, and there are no distance-learning options.
-Evening classes, though occasionally scheduled according to the preference of individual faculty, are not enough the norm to accommodate students who work full-time day jobs.
-Students are expected, by the terms of their fellowships, to be in residence in Charlottesville for the first three years of study.
+Students are expected, by the terms of their fellowships, to be in residence in or near Charlottesville during coursework and graduate teaching assistantships.

 Before Applying

 In addition to discussing with your advisors how to develop enough background in your field of interest to submit a strong application to do graduate work in history, pay special attention to training you may need in fields outside of history.
 Most typically this means developing proficiency in foreign languages.
-(We will not, for example, consider an application for graduate work in German history from a student with weak or non-existent German.)
-If you are applying in a field other than British or American history, you do not necessarily need to be fully proficient in every relevant language at the time of application, but it should be clear to a specialist that you are well on your way to proficiency in at least the primary language.
+You do not necessarily need to be fully proficient in every relevant language at the time of application, but it should be clear to a specialist that you are well on your way to proficiency in at least the primary language.
 Foreign language requirements are detailed in the descriptions of specific academic programs in the Guide to Graduate Study in History.
 For applicants to fields not requiring foreign languages for research, previous language study is not required for admission.
 But if you anticipate difficulty in fulfilling the language requirement in your intended academic program, you are advised to begin learning or re-learning a language as early as possible.

 Learn About Our Faculty